AyseUcmakli/Capstone_Fraud_Detection_Project/README.md

 In the final step, we will deploy your model using Streamlit API.

-Optional: We can Dockerize your project and deploy on cloud.

 #### 1. Exploratory Data Analysis & Data Cleaning

 - Import Modules, Load Data & Data Review